coprolit/rpg-rules/README.md

 ## Tactical Activity Tracking System
 During combat or other tactical situations that necessitates tracking of environment, player and NPC actions are tracked in intervals of seconds (second-by-second).
-A player states an action for his character, spend the necessary time to complete the action, and may then declare another action.
+A player states an action for his character, spends the necessary time to complete the action, and may then declare another action.

 The `Action/Time Table` is a list of common actions that most characters attempt during tactical situations: